syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 {% endtabs %}

-8.Create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.
+10.Create a new class file in the project, with name as FileUtils and add the following code to invoke the JavaScript action to download the file in the browser.

 {% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 public static class FileUtils
 {